eltrompetero/simple_sessile/README.md

 (with 16 threads) at 3.0GHz, 1.5TB of SSD space, 32GB of RAM, and 256GB of PCIe drive swap space, which was much more than ample to finish each individual simulation call inside [pipeline.py](pyutils/pipeline.py) within hours.

+## Troubleshooting
+Please open an issue on GitHub for any questions or issues.
+This way anybody else with a similar problem will be able to follow the exchange in the future.